Thibka/zoomer/README.md

 ![zoomer_areas](https://projects.thibautfoussard.com/git/zoomer/zoomer_areas.jpg)

-Then, retrieve the width, height, x and y of the start area.
+Then, retrieve the width, height, x and y of the start area (here in red).
 They will later be used as JS parameters.

 ![zoomer_areas_2](https://projects.thibautfoussard.com/git/zoomer/zoomer_areas_2.jpg)